 Many people experience traumatic events in their lives.
 For some, the aftermath of trauma can disrupt their mental, emotional, and daily life functions.
 Every person will react to a traumatic experience differently, and some will develop serious issues such as anxiety and insomnia.
 Some people may also develop post-traumatic stress disorder (PTSD), a condition where the after-effects of a traumatic experience cause severe symptoms that disrupt a person’s daily life.

 The Substance Abuse And Mental Health Services Administration (SAMHSA) defines trauma as an event someone experiences where they feel that they are in immediate danger.
 Many different experiences can be considered trauma, and it has consequences for the lives of people who experience it.
 At Everlast Recovery Centers, we provide our clients with different types of therapy to help them overcome their trauma so they can live happy, healthy lives in recovery.

 People experience trauma as a result of exposure to a disturbing, horrific, or life-threatening event.
 Some people may feel less distress as a result, while some people may struggle with the psychological impact and develop life-altering symptoms.

 Trauma can occur at any time in a person’s life.
 Children may have a particular vulnerability to trauma because they cannot fight back or escape from a dangerous situation.
 Situations that can cause psychological trauma can include natural disasters, accidental or intentional human-made destruction, assault, rape, witnessing harm or death of another person, or a near-death event.
-Long-term physical, psychological, and emotional abuse can lead to PTSD and an increased risk of acquiring a substance use disorder.
+Long-term physical, psychological, and emotional abuse can lead to PTSD.

 Common symptoms of people who experience trauma include: